jongwook/jongwook.github.io/source/_posts/Neural-Music-Synthesis.md

 <p style="text-align: center;"><table style="width: 700px; margin: auto;" border cellspaing="0" cellpadding="0"><thead><tr><th>Condition</th> <th>Scores $\pm$ SEM</th><th>Condition</th> <th>Scores $\pm$ SEM</th></tr></thead><tbody><tr><td>Original</td><td>$4.316 \pm 0.041 $</td><td>tanh-log-abs MSE</td><td>$3.183 \pm 0.056 $</td></tr><tr><td>mu-law Only</td><td>$3.879 \pm 0.051 $</td><td>log-abs MSE</td><td>$3.011 \pm 0.058 $</td></tr><tr><td>Ground-Truth Mel</td><td>$3.378 \pm 0.052 $</td><td>abs MSE</td><td>$ 2.757 \pm 0.058 $</td></tr></tbody></table></p>

+- TODO: Ablation Study

 - TODO: 100-instrument visualization (4D t-SNE)

-## Conclusions

-- Built a model which combines RNN and WaveNet to synthesize polyphonic music from MIDI score and instrument information
-- We can interpolate between instruments

-## Up Next

-- expressive/flexible timing
+  - 88 from rachel
+  - 10 from original
+  - 2 from ???

+## Conclusion and Future Work

+We showed that it is possible to build a music synthesis model by combining a recurrent neural network and FiLM conditioning layers, followed by a WaveNet decoder.
+It successfully learns to synthesize musical notes according to the given MIDI score and timbre conditioning.
+In addition, it is possible to interpolate between instruments in the embedding space, giving the ability of timbre morphing.

 - larger capacity model
-- Learning about the inverse of the network

 - More than just deterministic: generative modeling

+Our music synthesis model draws audio samples conditioned on timbre embedding and the symbolic music in the form of piano rolls.
+An interesting extension to this model would be obtaining the inverse; predicting the distribution of timbre embeddings from audio would be useful for instrument recognition and provide a tool for music production where a software instrument can be built automatically from a few audio examples.
+The other part of the inversion, predicting the piano roll from audio, is essentially automatic music transcription which is a much more formidable task, and the aforementioned autoencoder formulation would be an interesting direction to solve transcription and synthesis simultaneously.

+- expressive/flexible timing